Call for Abstracts - CLOSED

 PeArL sessions will be allocated 45 minutes – 5 minutes to define the topic plus 40 minutes for open discussion.
 PeArL sessions will be limited to 3 concise presentation slides.
 They allow an opportunity for those who are developing ideas, those who are taking ideas from development into implementation and those who are planning evaluation of their ideas, to share, discuss and gain insight into their positions by tapping into the wisdom and experience of others.

-Oral Presentations will be allocated 15 minutes.
+Standard Oral Presentations - 15 minutes.
 This will include 10 minutes for presentation and 5 minutes for questions.